jakubstefanski/dotfiles/README.md

 ## Installation

 Run `./install.sh`.
 The installation script will prompt before replacing any existing files.
+It is idempotent and can be used to ensure that all relevant files are links to this repository.

+It uses a simple convention to map all files in this repository as it would be a HOME directory.
+A small caveat is that it skips hidden files (`.git`, `.gitignore`, ...) and precedes all paths with `.` (dot).
+For example:

+- `bashrc` is mapped to `${HOME}/.bashrc'
+- `config/tilix/schemes` is mapped to `${HOME}/.config/tilix/schemes'

 ## Troubleshooting